|

 Next, the local 7/11 mini-mart is 200 metres away.
 It’s open 24/7 and very handy for drinks, snacks, and beer!

-Finally, those of you who have read my Hua Hin blogs will know I’m a massive fan of the night markets.
-Tamarind and Cicada are an 800-meter walk away on the same side of the road.
+I’m a massive fan of Hua Hin’s night markets, and this location is perfect.
+Tamarind and Cicada are an 800-metre walk away (about 10 minutes on the same side of the road).
 For that reason alone, I’d stay here again.

 The Bluport shopping mall is 1.1 km away.
 You could walk there in 15 minutes or catch the Songtaew directly across the road.
 A Bolt ride costs around 70 baht.